 Since the start of the COVID pandemic, more Americans than ever have been reliant on food delivery services.
-This is due to any number of reasons, including fear of going outside.
+This is due to many reasons, including fear of going outside.
 Furthermore, the rise of the internet and cell phones also make it much easier for people to order food, especially for those in large cities.
 Large food delivery services like Uber Eats, GrubHub, and Postmates have soared since March of this year.

 All of this is likely bad news for consumers.
 Since many of us need food delivery to continue our current lifestyle, these companies may be taking advantage of the need.
-This is often a terrible sign for competitiveness and for prices in general.
+This is often a terrible sign for competitiveness and prices in general.
 Considering the high level of trust many people put in these companies, the idea of purposefully using anti-competitive tactics to inflate prices is a major concern on many different levels.

 And if the allegations are true, it is also a breach of trust during a time when we use their services the most.
-And it is a real concern that these aspects are used again and again for the same reasons.
+And it is a real concern that these aspects are used repeatedly for the same reasons.
 This could be for the same effect.
 Below we have more info on the food delivery shenanigans.
 Michael Ehline is the lead attorney of a key civil rights and product liabilities law firm based out of Southern California.
 From Los Angeles, the Ehline Law Firm Personal Injury Attorneys APLC are trusted for the main reason.
 We specialize in a number of major legal fields, including those that aid consumers when taken advantage of.

-There is a reason why many of these companies attempt to get away with such actions-- they think that the general public will not fight back.
+There is a reason why many of these companies attempt to get away with such actions– they think that the general public will not fight back.
 We tire of that attitude.
 We want to fight on behalf of those who need the advice of counsel.
 Furthermore, our team studied a number of legal precedents and corporate law.
 The example of delivery services is just one of the anti-competitive practices during the decades of legal experience.
 And each of them is completely unacceptable to me.
 Consumers deserve better.
-Continue reading more below or reach out to me for more info.
-Our firm’s phone number is below, or feel free to reach out to us 24 / 7 at firstname.lastname@example.org.
+Continue reading more below, or reach out to me for more info.
+Our firm’s phone number is low, or feel free to reach out to us 24 / 7 at firstname.lastname@example.org.
 Or read more about our legal musings at our legal blog here.

-Four residents of New York make their feelings clear in the lawsuit-- and it appears that they have some legal weight behind them.
+Four residents of New York make their feelings clear in the lawsuit– and it appears they have some legal weight behind them.
 According to the suit, “Defendants do this because if the restaurants were to offer lower prices for sales outside each defendant’s platform, then such pricing would reduce the restaurants’ sales on the platform and reduce the defendant’s profits,” Some of the increases are as much as 20% higher than the actual menu price.

 In-house prices, listed in-store or on their branded digital channels, are not inflated.
 If this suit is accurate, none of this is acceptable.
-It also means that there could have been collusion between the three companies.
+It also means there could have been a collaboration between the three companies.
 At least in their tactics, if not explicitly.
 It also appears that this issue has only grown since the growth of the companies.